Sticky, saucy, finger-licking-good, fall-off-the-bone sweet and spicy Honey Ginger Garlic Wings - in other words, the best chicken wings recipe ever!

 - Optional garnish: Sliced green onions, sesame seeds

 - Place the steamer insert inside the Instant Pot.
 Add 1/2 cup water.
 Gently place the seasoned wings on top of the steamer insert.
 Put the lid on and turn the valve to sealing.
 Cook on manual setting on high pressure for 5 minutes.
-Use manual pressure release.
+Use the natural pressure release for at least 10 minutes, then you can quick release if needed.

 - Bake the wings at 350F for 20 minutes.
 Keep an eye on the wings - if the sauce starts burning on the foil, lower the temperature to 325F.
 It's OK if the sauce burns a little on the foil - the sauce on the wings won't burn and will turn into a delicious sticky sauce.